 Most of our full-time students are receiving support from teaching assistantships, research assistantships, or from fellowships or other sources.
 The Department tries to ensure that all students are supported for the duration of their studies, as long as those students remain in good standing with the Department and the University.

 Beginning graduate students may be offered half-time appointments, primarily for teaching undergraduate labs.
 Tuition is waived for half-time teaching assistants.
-Students for whom English is not their native language must achieve a score of at least 50 on the KU SPEAK Test and pass a conversational exam administered by the Department in order to be eligible for a Teaching Assistantship.
+Students for whom English is not their native language must provide proof of English proficiency and pass a conversational exam administered by the Department in order to be eligible for a Teaching Assistantship.
 Applicants meeting these requirements will be considered for half-time teaching assistantships.

 The Office of International Student Services provides additional information for International applicants, including more information on English Proficiency requirements.

 Most research groups have federal or state grants that support research assistantships.
 Students typically receive 12-month half-time appointments; appointments on a semester basis are also common.
 First-year students are typically supported with teaching assistantships, and more advanced students are typically supported with research assistantships.
 Two- or three-month summer research appointments are often available to newer students.
 Please contact faculty members directly to discuss research opportunities.

 The University of Kansas has a number of fellowship opportunities for doctoral study.
 Exceptional students whose applications (complete with reference letters) are received by December 31 will be considered for fellowship nominations.
 These opportunities include the Madison and Lila Self Fellowship and any Honors/First Year Fellowship opportunities.
 These fellowship nominations are typically submitted by the Department on behalf of the student.